MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/cmfctoolbarbutton-class.md

 ### <a name="return-value"></a>Dönüş Değeri

-Yeniden çizilmesi gereken bölgeyi belirten nesne.`CRect`
+Yeniden çizilebilir olması gereken bölgeyi belirten `CRect` nesnesi.

 ### <a name="remarks"></a>Açıklamalar